-The last few words of the above video provide food for thought:
+The last few words of a Discovery Channel video about robots provide food for thought:

 So, the video suggests that in the future stand-alone robots won't be as important as the robotic technology that will be integrated into humans, becoming part of us and enhancing us?
 Do you agree?
 I do...

-And finally, here is one of several videos that were made by my students at European School Brussels 3 as part of the 2014 Topöi Project.
-The theme was 'machines' which suited us very well as there is a clear connection between ICT, machines and robots:
+And finally, here is one of several videos that were made by my students at European School Brussels 3 as part of a project on the theme of 'machines'.
+There is a clear connection between ICT, machines and robots:

 Machines + ICT = Robots!

 The students learned how to program our Lego EV3 robots and in the videos they demonstrate and explain their programs.
 I congratulate these students for doing a great job!

 This site is one of several run by me, Nigel Ward, teacher until recently of computer science, Integrated Science and Physics at European School Brussels 3.